Should call centers consider a 4-day work week?

 The Traditional Call Center Work Week

-Before we delve into the concept of a 4-day work week within the call center industry, it’s essential to understand the longstanding practice of the 5-day work week that has served as the industry standard.
+Before we look into the concept of a 4-day work week in call centers, it’s essential to first understand the practice of the standard 5-day work week.

 The traditional 5-day work week in call centers has, for many years, stood as a steadfast fixture.
 Its origins can be traced back to a time when customer service needed to be available during standard business hours, Monday to Friday.